deta/space-docs/src/pages/docs/en/basics/local.md

 Some use cases for this approach include:

-- Running each micro in a separate terminal window
+- Running each Micro in a separate terminal window
-- integrating micros with other development tools (ex: vscode tasks)
+- Integrating Micros with other development tools (ex: vscode tasks)

 The `space dev` command is just a shortcut for the combination of `space dev up` and `space dev proxy`.